 Better still we'll show you how and where to step off well beaten paths for the more interesting journeys.

 Drop a note right here...

 Top spots in Rwanda

-Akagera National Park with swamps and lakes characterise the Akagera River which lies at low altitude on the border with Tanzania
+Akagera National Park, marshes, swamps, open savannah and lakes characterize Rwanda's Akagera River which lies at low altitude on the border with Tanzania.

 One of Africa's safest and friendliest of capitals Kigali has a pleasant, tropical location - launch point for gorilla safaris

 Within the Albertine Rift Lake Kivu is one of the great lakes of Africa in the Albertine Rift

 The Nyungwe Forest is the most ancient montane forest in East or Central Africa and has 13 species of primate inhabiting its leafy reaches

 Parc national des Volcans or Virunga National Park was Africa's first national park and classified a world heritage site in 1979